 Computer

-Then came the internet.
+Then the internet arrived.

 It is difficult to say what is impossible, for the dream of yesterday is the hope of today and the reality of tomorrow.